Cryptveil/100-days-of-python/README.md

 This repository will contain 100 Python projects, developed during the 100 Days of Code: The Complete Python Pro Bootcamp for 2023 course on Udemy.

+The projects will be in clusters of 10 days each for better visibility.

 **Milestones:**

 - [x] Challenge started!